WAGO/tp-firmware-sdk/README.md

 # PREREQUISITES
 You need a internet connection on your development host.
-Because during image creation the source file "qt-everywhere-opensource-src-5.9.7.tar.xz" will be downloaded automatically.
+Because during image creation the source file "qt-everywhere-opensource-src-5.9.7.tar.xz" and "nlohmann-json-v3.7.0.tar.gz" will be downloaded automatically.
 In case you do not have a internet connetion on your development host.
-Please refer to section [ 4.6) Download qt-everywhere-opensource-src ].
+Please refer to section [ 4.6) Download packages ].

 # Installation and building STEP-BY-STEP: